Why I am Misunderstood as a Blogger

 Not fully belonging in India anymore.
 Not fully brave enough to return abroad either.

-That in-between condition is becoming increasingly common, actually.
-There are thousands of us now.
-Educated migrants floating psychologically between countries like old satellites that lost orbit but did not completely crash.
+That in-between condition is becoming common.
+Thousands of educated migrants float psychologically between countries like old satellites that lost orbit but did not completely crash.

 The world rewards performance heavily now.